|Guide||♦||252 Triplogs||10 Topics|

-The Kendrick Mountain Wilderness straddles the boarders of the Kaibab and Coconino National Forests.
+The Kendrick Mountain Wilderness straddles the borders of the Kaibab and Coconino National Forests.
 Located within the wilderness is its namesake, Kendrick Mountain.
-One of the larger volcanoes in the San Francisco Peaks Volcanic Field, Kendrick Mountain reaches a height of 10, 418 feet.
+One of the more prominent volcanoes in the San Francisco Peaks Volcanic Field, Kendrick Mountain, reaches 10,418 feet.
 Driving north from Flagstaff on 180 Kendrick is the predominant mountain on the left, or west, side of the highway.
 The telltale sign of a volcano, the two peaks, characterizes it.

-The forest itself is comprised of ponderosa pine, aspen, oak, fir, and spruce trees and is home to Mexican spotted owls, mule deer, elk and black bear.
-My experience in the Kendrick Wilderness has resulted in spotting a hawk, and the ever-elusive cow.
+The forest itself is comprised of ponderosa pine, aspen, oak, fir, and spruce trees and is home to Mexican spotted owls, mule deer, elk, and black bears.
+My experience in the Kendrick Wilderness has resulted in spotting a hawk and the ever-elusive cow.
 There are a lot of cows in the area.
-If you have any fear of cows, stay way.
+If you have any fear of cows, stay away.
 Seriously, lots of cows.
 And cow turds.
 Lots of cow turds.
 Which my dog seems to like.
-I didn't like that part too much.
+I was not fond of that part too much.

 The trailhead has tons of parking and even a few pit toilets.
-It is also a stop on some kind of car tour, so on nice weekends, there could be a lot of traffic.
-The trail starts off as an old logging road, and although gentle at first, goes up the whole way.
+It is also a stop on some car tour, so there could be a lot of traffic on nice weekends.
+The trail starts as an old logging road, and although gentle at first, goes up the whole way.
 You'll start hiking in a northerly direction and will pass East Newman Hill off to the left.
 The trail is very wooded, so views of the actual summit are sparse.
 The trail itself is soft, littered with pinecones.
 This is a sweet hike!
 First off, it has a few HUGE switchbacks!
-These are really long switchbacks... reminded me of Colorado.
+These are long switchbacks...
+They reminded me of Colorado.
 And although you are always gaining elevation, it's not what I'd call a tough hike.
-Sure, you're going to gain almost 3000 feet in elevation, but it's entirely a walk up, no scrambling required.
+Sure, you're going to gain almost 3000 feet in elevation, but it's entirely a walk-up, no scrambling required.
 The trail is very similar to Humphrey's Peak below the saddle.
-Eventually, the trail narrows to single track and you enter an area of the forest that is recovering from fire.
+Eventually, the trail narrows to a single track, and you enter an area of the forest that is recovering from a fire.
 Pat captured this area so well with the digital that it's currently our desktop wallpaper.
 The only word I could think of to describe the area was "haunting".
-You can look at where the trees burned, and see how the fire focused on one side, working it's way up the ridge.
-It was kind of scary to think of being in the area during the fire, you would have had to choose which side of the ravine to run up, left or right, if you'd guessed the right, you'd have been fine.
+You can see where the trees burned and see how the fire focused on one side, working its way up the ridge.
+It was kind of scary to think of being in the area during the fire.
+You would have had to choose which side of the ravine to run up, left or right; if you'd guessed the right, you'd have been fine.
 Had you chosen left, the fire would have caught you.
 Standing there, thinking about that, made me feel small.
-The easy to follow trail continues to switchback its way up the mountain.
-Gradually, the switchbacks become shorter in length and you can feel yourself making progress.
+The easy-to-follow trail continues to switchback its way up the mountain.
+Gradually, the switchbacks become shorter in length, and you can feel yourself making progress.

 The actual length of the trail is arguable.
 The forest service says it's 4 miles one-way.
 AZ2020 claims it's 7 miles round trip.
 Another source reports 4.6 miles one way.
 I would say it's closer to 8 miles round trip.
 I would also call it a moderate hike.
 It does go up, but it's not a tough up.
-This is a truly enjoyable hike; just remember to make sure you are prepared for sudden weather changes, and lots of cows.
+This is a truly enjoyable hike; remember to make sure you are prepared for sudden weather changes and cows galore.
 And as always, make sure you...

 Length: 4 miles